core-wg/uri-path-abbrev/draft-amsuess-core-shopinc.md

 This document assumes basic familiarity with CoAP ({{!RFC7252}}), in particular its Uri-\* options.

-# The Uri-Path-Abbr option
+# The Uri-Path-Abbrev option

-The Uri-Path-Abbr option (short for "URI path, abbreviated") expresses a request's URI path in a more compact form.
+The Uri-Path-Abbrev option (short for "URI path, abbreviated") expresses a request's URI path in a more compact form.

-The Uri-Path-Abbr value represents a particular path, and is thus equivalent to any number of Uri-Path options.
+The Uri-Path-Abbrev value represents a particular path, and is thus equivalent to any number of Uri-Path options.
 Those paths are typically in a "/.well-known" location as described in {{?RFC8615}}.
-The numeric option values are coordinated by IANA in the Uri-Path-Abbr registry established in this document in {{iana-reg}}.
+The numeric option values are coordinated by IANA in the Uri-Path-Abbrev registry established in this document in {{iana-reg}}.

 A client may use the option instead of the Uri-Path option if there is a suitable value that can express the requested path.
 Unless the client can be assured that the server supports it